 Long lasting transactions

-Bizagi Modeler is a powerful tool that allows you to model your business process from the simplest to the most complex process.
+Bizagi Modeler is a powerful Application that allows you to model your business process from the simplest to the most complex process.

 A transactional process is an example of a complex model that can be modeled by Bizagi Modeler.